maroc81/qShowDesigner/Protocol.md

 ----- | ------
 a5 | Start byte
 04 | Request Fixtures ID
-ff | ???
+ff | xx?

 ### Response
 Byte | Description
 ----- | ------
 a5 | Start byte
 04 | Request Fixtures ID
-?? | Response length low byte
+xx | Response length low byte
-?? | Response length high byte
-?? | Fixture number/id
-?? | Fixture type
-?? | Number of channels high byte
-?? | Number of channels low byte
-?? | Unknown
-?? | Unknown
-?? | Unknown
-?? | Unknown
-?? | Unknown
-ff | Unknown
-ff | Unknown
-ff | Unknown
-ff | Unknown
-?? | Name 16 bytes long padded with spaces to the end ?? | 16 bytes of null?
-?? | 16 bytes of null?
-?? | Number of channels?
-?? | 8 bytes for each channel name with spaces padding beginning and end to center the name
+xx | Response length high byte xx | Fixture number/id xx | Fixture type xx | Number of channels high byte xx | Number of channels low byte xx | Unknown xx | Unknown xx | Unknown xx | Unknown xx | Unknown ff | Unknown ff | Unknown ff | Unknown ff | Unknown xx | Name 16 bytes long padded with spaces to the end xx | 16 bytes of null? xx | 16 bytes of null? xx | Number of channels? xx | 8 bytes for each channel name with spaces padding beginning and end to center the name

-## Select Scene
+## Push Button
 ### Description
-Selects the scene for the current page.
+Peforms the same action as pushing one of the numbered buttons on the show designer.
+What happens will be determined by what mode the show designer is in.
+If it's in scene mode, the scene programmed to that button will be activated.
+If it's in fixture mode, that fixture will be selected.

 ### Command
 Byte | Description
 ----- | ------
 a5 | Start byte
-0f | Request Fixtures ID
+0f | Push Button ID
-?? | Scene number - 1
+xx | Button number minus 1
 00 | Unknown

 ### Response